Sequoia National Park: European settlement

 The first European settler to homestead in the area was Hale Tharp, who built a home out of a hollowed-out fallen giant sequoia log in the Giant Forest next to Log Meadow.
 Tharp arrived in 1858 to the region and encountered several groups of Native Americans, the largest being around 600 with several other smaller groups found at higher elevations.
 After becoming friendly with the Western Mono tribe, Tharp was shown the Giant Forest Sequoia Grove.
 After his settlement, more settlers came around 1860.

 Shortly thereafter - between 1860 and 1863, epidemics of smallpox, measles, and scarlet fever killed the majority of the Native Americans living in the area.
-After this, the rest of the Native Americans left with the largest campsite (Hospital Rock) abandoned by 1865.
+After this, the rest of the Native Americans were forcibly removed from the largest campsite (Hospital Rock) by 1865.
 During their time in the area, the Monachee used periodic fire burning to aid in hunting and agriculture.
 This technique played an important role in the ecology of the region and allowed for a "natural" vegetation cover development.
 After they left, Tharp and other settlers allowed sheep and cattle to graze the meadow, while at the same time maintaining a respect for the grandeur of the forest and led early battles against logging in the area.
 From time to time, Tharp received visits from John Muir, who would stay at Tharp's log cabin.
 Tharp's Log can still be visited today in its original location in the Giant Forest.

 Tharp's attempts to conserve the giant sequoias were at first met with only limited success.
 In the 1880s, white settlers seeking to create a utopian society founded the Kaweah Colony, which sought economic success in trading Sequoia timber.
 Giant Sequoia trees, unlike their coast redwood relatives, were later discovered to splinter easily and therefore were ill-suited to timber harvesting, though thousands of trees were felled before logging operations finally ceased.

 Park status

-President Benjamin Harrison ultimately signed legislation that established the Sequoia National Park on 25 September 1890, becoming the second national park established in the United States, and ending logging in the area.
+President Benjamin Harrison ultimately signed legislation that established the Sequoia National Park on September 25, 1890, becoming the second national park established in the United States, and ending logging in the area.